ISTARCBD/Istarc-Website-2022/README.md

 This is the official website of ISTARC.

-If you want to help/contribute please feels free...
+If you want to help/contribute please feel free...

 Want to report a bug?
 Open an issue.